AI Based Optimized Oil & Gas Exploration

 In recent years, the “hard-to-recover” oil and gas fields, whether new or old ones have dominated the Oil and Gas industry landscape.
 Many newly discovered fields are located in harsh environments, like the arctic, or deep below seawater, or they are of complex geometry and with poor permeability.
 This has called practitioners for new and innovative solutions to minimize expenses, optimize efficiency, and maintain profitability margin.
 In this article, we will talk about the application of Artificial Intelligence (AI) in one of the most capital-intensive operations in the Oil and Gas industry: Exploration.

 Seismic surveying is a reservoir-scale operation to model the subsurface geology.
 In simple words, it uses acoustic waves to see through layers of formation underneath the earth’s surface.
-The operation involves generating waves underneath the earth’s surface and then record their reflection through sensors called geophones when they bounce back.
+The operation involves generating waves underneath the earth’s surface.
+After that record their reflection through sensors called geophones when they bounce back.
 The same is true for offshore exploration to look through formations underneath water level.
 The recordings are then processed to result in a noisy reconstruction of the subsurface and the formation that constitutes it.
 The reconstruction is called a seismic cube.
-Expert interpreters then study and analyze the cube and recommend exploratory drilling to further enhance their knowledge of the subsurface formations.
-Given the size and complexity of seismic surveying, the interpretation is very time-consuming and can take more than a year to come up with accurate surveys.
+Expert interpreters then study and analyze the cube and recommend exploratory drilling.
+That to further enhance their knowledge of the subsurface formations.
+Given the size and complexity of seismic surveying, the interpretation is very time-consuming.
+It can take more than a year to come up with accurate surveys.

 The recent advances in the domain of Artificial intelligence promise more efficient, accurate, and less time-consuming seismic surveying operations.
-For instance, researchers are proposing to use Convolutional Neural Networks to increase the quality and speed of the seismic reconstruction phase.
-On the other hand, to speed up the seismic cube interpretation activity, it is important to develop computer-aided tools to assist interpreters.
-Deep Learning techniques are proposed by researchers to speed up the seismic interpretation process by a factor of 10-1000.
+For instance, researchers are proposing to use Convolutional Neural Networks.
+This will increase the quality and speed of the seismic reconstruction phase.
+On the other hand, to speed up the seismic cube interpretation activity, it is important to develop computer-aided tools.
+This will assist interpreters.
+Deep Learning techniques of oil and gas exploation are proposed by researchers to speed up the seismic interpretation process by a factor of 10-1000.
 For example, a promising approach to automatically detect seismic faults from seismic cubes is proposed.
 A fault is a planar fracture in a rock where there has been significant displacement as a result of rock movements.
 Those faults are usually the main factors determining the most significant hydrocarbon traps.
 Automatically detecting those faults will aid interpreters and speed up the entire activity.

-The operations aim is to get more precise data related to the physical properties of the subsurface formations around drilled wells.
+The operations aim is to get more precise data related to the physical properties of the subsurface formations .
 Logging sensors are moved through the entire wellbore while recording different measurements of the surrounding formations such as natural gamma-ray intensity, electrical resistivity, and response to magnetic excitation.
 Those recordings are then analyzed, processed, and used to refine the seismic interpretation.

 Aside from exploration operations, AI has even more potential and a faster adoption rate in drilling, production, and maintenance operations.
-Different major players in the industry have already acquired AI startups or initiated partnerships with them.
+Different major players in the industry have already acquired AI in Oil and Gas exploration, startups or initiated partnerships with them.